smarchante1/personal-portfolio/src/content/about/index.md

 title: 'About Me'
 avatar: './me.jpg'
 skills:
-  - JavaScript (ES6+)
-  - HTML & (S)CSS
+  - Ruby
-  - React
+  - Ruby On Rails
-  - Vue
+  - JavaScript
-  - Node.js
+  - HTML/CSS
-  - Express
+  - TDD Practices
-  - GraphQL
+  - Git
-  - NativeScript
+  - Agile Development Practices
 ---

-Hello!
-I'm Brittany, a software engineer based in Boston, MA who enjoys building things that live on the internet.
-I develop exceptional websites and web apps that provide intuitive, pixel-perfect user interfaces with efficient and modern backends.

-Shortly after graduating from [Northeastern University](https://www.ccis.northeastern.edu/), I joined the engineering team at [Upstatement](https://www.upstatement.com/) where I work on a wide variety of interesting and meaningful projects on a daily basis.

-Here's a few technologies I've been working with recently:
+Hi there!
+My name is Stephanie.
+I'm a Software Engineer from Los Angeles, currently living in beautiful Seattle.

+Born and raised in New York City, I graduated from [SUNY Buffalo](http://www.buffalo.edu/) where I studied Biomedical Sciences.
+I switched gears to Software Development after falling in love with Logic Pro and Pro Tools (musicians best friends), and applied to [Ada Developers Academy](http://www.adadevelopersacademy.org/).
+There I've been studying full-stack web development with a personal focus on front-end technologies.

+My language toolbox for your perusal: